youyupei/discoAnt/README.md

 # path to reference annotation
 ANNA_GTF="path/to/gencode.v44.annotation.gtf"

+# path to a CSV of sample IDs and group IDs
+grouping_variable="path/to/group_ids.csv" # default is NULL, leave blank for default

 ## Minimum read count per isoform threshold ##
 read_count_minimum=5 # default is 5, leave blank for default
 samples_minimum=3 # default is half the total number of samples (rounded down to integer), leave blank for default